 Upcoming Programs and Events

 • November 25, 2024 - GPBRS Meeting at Mounts Botanical Garden, 7:30 pm.
 Program: “Report from the American Rose Society's National Convention in Rhode Island” with ARS Master Consulting Rosarian, Mike Becker.
+Followed by a Q&A time with Mike!

 • Tips and Tricks for South Florida